 Astellas Pharma Research Associate I, Process Development in Seattle, Washington

-Universal Cells is focused on the development and commercialization of stem cell and regenerative medicine therapies.
-We conduct clinical-grade gene editing of stem cells and have a major effort in R&D. We design and produce stem cells that avoid rejection, and we engineer cells with improved therapeutic properties, all through our world-class gene editing platform.
+Universal Cells , an affiliate of Astellas located in Seattle, WA, is focused on the development and commercialization of stem cell and regenerative medicine therapies.
+We conduct clinical-grade gene editing of stem cells to produce cells that avoid rejection and can be used in allogeneic cell therapy treatments to treat all patients that need them.

-The Research Associate will be formally trained and will perform all fundamental skills including record keeping, general lab skills, equipment use and maintenance, aseptic technique/cell culture, and basic troubleshooting.
-They will assist with projects and lead day-to-day activities based on abilities.
-They will keep appropriate documentation, including lab notebooks, batch documentation and experimental summaries.
-They may assist in preparing controlled documents and data summaries
+The primary purpose of the Research Associate I for the Cell Editing, Process Development team is to evaluate processes and plan/execute experiments to evaluate all aspects of culturing, gene-editing, and the processing of pluripotent stem cells.
+Individuals in this role will be formally trained on all fundamental skills including record keeping, general lab skills, equipment use and maintenance, aseptic technique/cell culture, and basic troubleshooting.
+Will assist with projects and lead day-to-day activities based on abilities.
+Will required to keep appropriate documentation, including lab notebooks, batch documentation and experimental summaries.
+May assist in preparing controlled documents and data summaries.

 Essential Job Responsibilities: